-Read on for part-two of Lifetime Daily’s three-part series on the risks of falling and how to reduce injuries from a fall.
+Read on for part-two of Lifetime Daily’s two-part series on the risks of falling and how to reduce injuries from a fall.

 Since falls are the leading cause of injury-related deaths and third leading cause of poor health among older adults, it makes perfect sense that basiphobia — otherwise known as the fear of falling — is at the top of many people’s phobia list.

 Unfortunately, it can lead to a fear of walking, standing and living your life — all of which may actually increase your chances of falling.
 Talk about a catch-22.

 Many doctors used to think that people who’d already taken a tumble or two, even if they weren’t injured, developed a fear of falling.
 However, research published in Age and Ageing indicates that a fear of falling is actually quite common among older adults.

 Why?
 Well, the connection between falling and loss of independence is pretty clear.
 And even if a fall itself isn’t immediately fatal, a broken bone, brain injury or other serious injury that results from a fall could be.

 “For so many of us, avoiding a serious fall can literally mean the difference between life and death,” says Berry Pierre, a doctor of osteopathic medicine in West Palm Beach, FL.
 “It can be a daily learning process, with a balance of fear and adventure wrapped into one.”

 Joseph Brence, a physical therapist, educator and researcher in Pittsburgh, PA, adds: “If you’re over 65 and fearful of falling, you’re not alone.
 Many older adults report they’re fearful because they’ve already experienced a fall, or had a friend or family member who experienced a fall.”